 Where are you & is there parking?

-Windsor – we opened up at 46 Peascod Street which is pedestrianised, and within walking distance of St Leonards, the Station and the Castle.
+2) Windsor – we are at 46 Peascod Street which is pedestrianised, and within walking distance of St Leonards, the Station and the Castle.
+Look for the yellow canopy just down from Caffe Nero.
+We recommend parking at East Berkshire College, just 5 minutes’ walk down St Leonard’s Road – less expensive, easy access off the Windsor bypass roundabout, and usually has spaces.

 What are your opening hours?